You are currently viewing Taxi Tours Across Ireland: Discover Ireland’s Hidden Gems with Cork Taxi Company

 Spend 2 nights in Kilkenny with the option of doing a half-day tour to either Waterford or the Rock of Cashel on a client’s day in Kilkenny.

-Provide an 8-hour transfer tour to Cork via either Waterford Crystal, the Copper Coast, Youghal, and the Jameson Distillery, and then continuing the journey to Cork.
+Provide an 8-hour transfer tour to Cork via either Waterford Crystal, the Copper Coast, Youghal, and the Jameson Distillery in Midleton, and then continuing the journey to Cork.
 Or via the Rock of Cashel, the Swiss Cottage, the Vee Drive to the historic town of Lismore, and then finally arriving in Cork City.

 Spend 1 night in Cork.